Radio Equipment Directive – Cybersecurity Requirements

 - 3(3)(f), to ensure protection from fraud.

-The requirements took affect February 1, 2022, but do not become mandatory until August 1, 2024; giving manufacturers a 30-month transition period.
-Although there are some exceptions for otherwise regulated categories of devices, the delegated act applies to most Internet-connected radio equipment, childcare products, toys, and wearable equipment.
+The new requirements took affect from February 1, 2022, but do not become mandatory until August 1, 2024; giving manufacturers a 30-month transition period.
+Although there are some exceptions for otherwise regulated categories of devices, the delegated act applies to most direct and indirect Internet-connected radio equipment, childcare products, toys, and personnel wearable data collection equipment.

 Although harmonized standards for the cybersecurity requirements do not yet exist, many of our customers are engaging early with Intertek in preparation for these mandatory requirements.
-Our customers are leveraging Cyber Assured for 3rd party certification of consumer IoT products, ETSI EN 303 645 assessments, and IEC 62443 certification for industrial products.
+Our customers are leveraging our Cyber Assured services for 3rd party certification to existing state of the art Standards.

-Intertek offers the complete range of testing, certification and assurance services to launch successful connected products.
+Intertek offers the complete range of evaluation, certification and assurance services to launch successful connected products.
 Contact us to learn more.